Design Star 6: Photo Highlights From Episode 4

 This week, the designers head to the Jersey Shore to make over a bed and breakfast, but the challenge is no vacation for some hopefuls.
-See behind-the-scenes shots and before-and-after spaces from Design Star
+See behind-the-scenes shots and before-and-after spaces from Design Star episode four.

 This week, the remaining designers headed to the Jersey Shore to turn four rooms in this dated bed and breakfast into boutique hotel-inspired spaces.